-MOTO transactions are used by a wide variety of organisations, such as property management companies, hotels, restaurants, membership associations, schools and universities.
+MOTO transactions are used by a wide variety of organizations, such as property management companies, hotels, restaurants, membership associations, schools, and universities.
 Since the pandemic and subsequent lockdown shut down many bricks and mortar businesses, there has also been a marked increase in merchants beginning to offer MOTO payments for delivering their products, particularly for those which do not have a website equipped to process online sales.

-Such MOTO transactions can be quick and easy for both you and your customers, and are very popular with older people who may not feel confident paying online.
+Such MOTO transactions can be quick and easy for both you and your customers and are very popular with older people who may not feel confident paying online.
 They allow you the opportunity to engage with your customer and deliver a great customer service experience.
 When delivered effectively, MOTO transactions can be extremely secure, offering peace of mind for everyone involved.
 MOTO transactions can be linked up to accountancy applications such as QuickBooks, enabling seamless record-keeping with minimal staff input required.

 How to take safe MOTO payments

 It's important to take steps to make sure that MOTO transactions are secure and transparent.
 Recording telephone calls is a useful practice, as it means that there will be a way to trace every processed payment, which helps to meet compliance regulations.
 Whilst it's a fact that there is a significant threat of card-not-present fraud associated with MOTO transactions, fortunately, there are now services available that can protect your business from the risk.